 Resources provide strategies to help transitioning youth locate and maintain safe and affordable housing, including State and local examples.

-Connected by 25: Financing Housing Supports for Youth Transitioning Out of Foster Care
+Evaluating Housing Programs for Youth Who Age Out of Foster Care

 U.S Department of Housing and Urban Development